ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 Technically, the code will run without errors as long as you provide it with an input image of the correct dimensions, which is 28x28 pixels.
 The model can accept input, pass it through the layers, and return a prediction - a vector of 10 probabilities.
 However, the results are not useful until the model is trained.

-# What you have learned so far
+# What have you learned so far?

 You have successfully defined and initialized a feedforward neural network using PyTorch.